VicenteAguileraPerez/Ordenamiento/README.md

 # Ordering (Ordenamiento)

-This is a web project where you can visualize step by step the ordering of numbers using both bubble sort and insertion sort algorithm.
+This is a web project where you can visualize step by step the ordering of numbers using both bubble sort and insertion sort.
+Este es un proyecto donde puedes visualizar paso a paso el ordenamiento de numeros usando tanto ordenamiento burbuja como ordenamiento por inserción

 ## Bubble Sort